MicrosoftDocs/microsoft-cloud/docs/dev/copilot/overview.md

 Learn more:
 - [Microsoft Security Copilot Overview](/security-copilot/microsoft-security-copilot)

-## Extend a Copilot
+## Extend Copilot

-A Copilot offers a comprehensive range of features right out of the box, yet many users continue to depend on external tools, services, and data to carry out tasks.
-To bridge this gap, a Copilot can be extended using plugins, connectors, or message extensions.
+Copilot offers a comprehensive range of features right out of the box, yet many users continue to depend on external tools, services, and data to carry out tasks.
+To bridge this gap, Copilot can be extended using plugins, connectors, or message extensions.

 :::image type="content" source="media/copilot-across-microsoft-cloud-extend.png" alt-text="A diagram showing extend options for a Copilot across the Microsoft Cloud." border="false" :::

-### Benefits of Extending a Copilot
+### Benefits of extending Copilot

-By extending a Copilot, developers can integrate external data directly to minimize user context shifts while enhancing productivity and collaboration.
-A Copilot can also be extended to provide a new way for developers to surface external data directly in Microsoft products that users use everyday.
-For instance, enterprises and ISVs can build plugins to integrate their own line-of-business APIs and data directly into a Copilot.
+By extending Copilot, developers can integrate external data directly to minimize user context shifts while enhancing productivity and collaboration.
+Copilot can also be extended to provide a new way for developers to surface external data directly in Microsoft products that users use every day.
+For instance, enterprises and ISVs can build plugins to integrate their own line-of-business APIs and data directly into Copilot.

-Adding plugins, connectors, or message extensions to a Copilot helps users make the most out of these AI assistants.
+Adding plugins, connectors, or message extensions to Copilot helps users make the most out of these AI assistants.
 Users can more easily discover and work with enterprise data, tools, and services using natural language, which improves productivity and enhances teamwork.

 #### Extending with Plugins

-Plugins allow users to interact directly with APIs and services enhancing Copilot's capabilities and broadening its range of functionality by pulling in external data.
-For example, plugins can enable a Copilot to retrieve real-time data, such as the latest news coverage on a product launch, or knowledge-based information such as a team's project items.
+Plugins allow users to interact directly with APIs and services enhancing the capabilities of Copilot and broadening its range of functionality by pulling in external data.
+For example, plugins can enable Copilot to retrieve real-time data, such as the latest news coverage on a product launch, or knowledge-based information such as a team's project items.

 :::image type="content" source="media/api-data-is-processed-by-copilot.png" alt-text="A diagram showing Microsoft Copilot interacting with a plugin." border="false" :::

-One example of plugins is Power Platform Connectors which offer a set of prebuilt actions and triggers for developers to build their own apps and workflows.
-They can be used to extend Copilot in Microsoft 365 and Copilot in Power Platform experiences with data from external apps.
+One example of plugins is Power Platform connectors which offer a set of prebuilt actions and triggers for developers to build their own apps and workflows.
+They can be used to extend Copilot for Microsoft 365 and Copilot in Power Platform experiences with data from external apps.

 :::image type="content" source="media/power-platform-connector.png" alt-text="A diagram showing the key tasks that a Power Platform connector performs." border="false" :::